 Last but not least, your budget – Magento vs Woocommerce price comparison.
 WooCommerce is completely free, while Magento offers a free Magento Open Source edition.
 The license cost for Magento Commerce (Enterprise) and Magento Commerce Cloud (Enterprise Cloud) starts from $22,000.
 The pricing model is based on the GMV (gross merchandise value) and is negotiable.

-The table below shows a Magento vs WooCommerce features comparison.
+The table below shows the features comparison table.

 |Ease of use||Complex||Easy|